 Loss of Access to Critical Data

-Will loss of critical data cause problems for your customer base?
+Will the loss of critical data cause problems for your customer base?
 Does your company’s workflow depend on access to critical data?
-The answers to these questions provide clues to the value of efficient backup and disaster recovery solutions, as well as highlighting the need for good cyber security.
+The answers to these questions provide clues to the value of efficient backup and disaster recovery solutions, as well as highlighting the need for good cybersecurity.

 How sensitive is your data and information?
 Would unauthorized release of sensitive data harm your business flow, business reputation, or ability to compete?
-Cloud based services can add access points compared to local NOCs.
-However, some cloud computing companies provide cybersecurity service at levels hard to achieve on a local NOC at a reasonable cost.
+Cloud-based services can add access points compared to local NOCs.
+However, some cloud computing companies provide cybersecurity services at levels hard to achieve on a local NOC at a reasonable cost.